sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

 Prometheus Operated deploys Prometheus instance(s) via Prometheus CRD (defined by Prometheus Operator.) as explained in the monitoring documentation.
 To learn how to deploy [prometheus-operator]() please follow it's documentation.

 Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time series data in real time.
 Prometheus'sexpression browser(it's web UI) make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with other time-series analytics tools like Grafana.
 In Fury monitoring katalog we provide Grafana integration.
-To learn how to deploy Grafana to visualize your time-series data collected by Prometheus, please visit the [grafana]() package's documentation.
+To learn how to deploy Grafana to visualize your time-series data collected by Prmonometheus, please visit the [grafana]() package's documentation.

 Prometheus CRD occupies deploying Prometheus instances.
 Configuration of entities to monitor is realized via ServiceMonitor CRD.